 Philipp Linden is a sociologist (M.Sc.) and works as research assistant and doctoral candidate in the junior research group MEPYSO at the University of Siegen.
 His research interests are in the field of medical sociology and demography of health, the consequences of medicalization and psychologization of unemployment and early childhood development as well as quantitative research methods.

-Thomas Bahle …

 Claus Wendt …